 The Harlaxton Medieval Symposium prides itself on providing a welcoming and encouraging environment for both students and ECRs.
 In addition to offering two Dobson Scholarships, we also run a poster competition to allow students and ECRs to test out and present their research in a friendly academic environment, fostering discussion with other experts and established scholars in the field of medieval studies.

-- Posters must be submitted in .pdf format.
+- Posters should be A2 in size and must be submitted in .pdf format.

 - Text should be limited to a maximum of 800 words.